alexhkurz/algorithm-analysis-2023/projects.md

 ## The Repository (46 points)

 - The project must be open source and on a public git repository.
+- The repository is structured in a way that makes it as easy as possible for a reader to access the relevant information.
+This includes proper use of markdown syntax.
 - There should be an introduction motivating the project and explaining why it is interesting (a good project has a convincing narrative).
 - There should be a literature review, references to related work and theoretical background (a good project describes the wider context in which it is situated).
 - The readme must contain a description of how to deploy and run the software.